danitcodes/record_store/README.md

+# Record Store

-# Basic Ruby Routing Exercise with Sinatra
+## Basic routing practice with Ruby and Sinatra

 ## By Danielle Thompson